JetBlue Plus Card Review

 This is a no-brainer for frequent JetBlue customers, even more so if you live in near a JetBlue hub city.
 The airline is expanding in several directions, with new Caribbean destinations, flights to Cuba now that the U.S. travel ban is over, and – particularly noteworthy for bi-coastal fans of the "Mint" experience &ndash JetBlue is doubling down on the "lie-flat" experience with additional A321 aircraft to accommodate and more transcontinental flight frequency

-To see the rates and fees for the American Express® Gold Card please visit the following link: See Rates and Fees.
+To see the rates and fees for the American Express® Gold Card please visit the following link: See Rates and Fees; terms apply.